United States pay television content advisory system: Development and implementation

-Programs are labeled at the discretion of each pay television service’s parent unit; because of this, as an example, a film labeled by HBO and Cinemax with a "GV" (graphic violence) advisory rating could conceivably be labeled with a "V" rating (usually indicating a moderate amount of violent content) if it were to air on Showtime, The Movie Channel and Flix.
-McAdory Lipscomb, former executive vice president of Showtime, described about how the advisories are applied, "It is possible that [Showtime] would rank something different than HBO, but we both recognize our dual responsibility to provide information to our subscribers about what is graphic or perhaps unsuitable for children, and we think the common language we've developed will provide an acceptable parameter."
-A November 1996 survey conducted by the University of Wisconsin–Madison and sponsored by the National PTA and the Institute for Mental Health Initiatives showed that 80% of parents who participated in the survey preferred the pay television industry’s content advisory system, assessing that it provided clearer detail of potentially objectionable content included in an individual program compared to age-based ratings systems like the MPAA’s system for theatrical films.
+Programs are labeled at the discretion of each pay television service's parent unit; because of this, as an example, a film labeled by HBO and Cinemax with a "GV" (graphic violence) advisory rating could conceivably be labeled with a "V" rating (usually indicating a moderate amount of violent content) if it were to air on Showtime, The Movie Channel and Flix.
+McAdory Lipscomb, former executive vice president of Showtime, described how the advisories are applied: "It is possible that [Showtime] would rank something different than HBO, but we both recognize our dual responsibility to provide information to our subscribers about what is graphic or perhaps unsuitable for children, and we think the common language we've developed will provide an acceptable parameter."
+A November 1996 survey conducted by the University of Wisconsin–Madison and sponsored by the National PTA and the Institute for Mental Health Initiatives showed that 80% of parents who participated in the survey preferred the pay television industry's content advisory system, assessing that it provided clearer detail of potentially objectionable content included in an individual program compared to age-based ratings systems like the MPAA's system for theatrical films.

 Usage of advisory system

-Cable-originated premium services can assign as many as five content indicators for an individual program to advise viewers of whether its content is appropriate for minors, depending on age group, or adults with particular sensitivities to certain kinds of mature content. (e.g., HBO/Cinemax assigned the unrated version of the 2010 comedy Get Him to the Greek—assigned a "TV-MA-L,S,V" rating by the services, but originally rated "R" for its theatrical release—indicators for adult content, for pervasive sexual dialogue, drug references, moderate alcohol and drug use, and crude humor; strong sexual content, for two separate scenes in which secondary lead character Aaron Green [Jonah Hill] had non-nude intercourse with different women, and had a dildo forcibly inserted orally and rubbed on his face; graphic language, for the film’s use of ~150 expletives; and nudity, for two scenes involving topless women and one that featured partially exposed male buttocks.)
+Cable-originated premium services can assign as many as five (among the ten overall) content indicators for an individual program to advise viewers of whether its content is appropriate for minors, depending on age group, or adults with particular sensitivities to certain kinds of mature content.

-Softcore pornographic films usually have been assigned advisory labels for strong sexual content (SC) and nudity (N), in addition to adult content (AC) and adult language (AL), although some, where included, have been tagged for violent content.
+Softcore pornographic films have usually been assigned advisory labels for strong sexual content (SC) and nudity (N), in addition to adult content (AC) and adult language (AL), although some, have been tagged for violent content.
 Because they rarely include even mildly objectionable content fitting advisory criteria, premium services usually do not assign content labels for G-/TV-G-rated programs.

 Advisory labels

+Discontinued content ratings (used by HBO and Cinemax from February to June 1994):